NotHunter101/ExtraRolesAmongUs/README.md

 ### Joker Can Die To Officer
 *Default: 1*<br/>
 If this setting is enabled, The Officer will be able to kill The Joker without reprecussion.
-If it's disabled, it will function as if they were a crewmate.
+If it's disabled, killing The Joker will execute as if they were a Crewmate.

 ### Duration In Which Medic Report Will Contain The Killers Name
 *Default: 5*<br/>